sandipwane/winrmctl/readme.md

 The winrmctl CLI simplifies Windows Remote Management (WinRM) configuration for Ansible and remote management.

+## Overview

+winrmctl automates the complex process of configuring WinRM on Windows hosts for remote management.
+Instead of manually running PowerShell scripts, adjusting authentication settings, managing certificates, and configuring firewall rules, winrmctl provides a single command to enable secure WinRM access.

+The CLI ensures security best practices by default: HTTPS-only connections, proper certificate handling, and appropriate authentication methods.
+It generates ready-to-use Ansible inventory snippets and provides clear feedback on configuration status.

 ## Installation

 Install winrmctl globally with npm or Bun: